Kubernetes explained with food

 The two main components in Kubernetes

-Kubernetes is actually not a single program, but the name for multiple computer programs that work together so as to provide a large number of software development tools.
+Kubernetes is actually not a single program, but the name for multiple computer programs that work together to provide a large number of software development tools.

 Control plane

-If we zoom in to the control plane, we can see that it accomplishes a large number of tasks.
+If we zoom in to the control plane, we can see that it accomplishes many tasks.

 When a request from a software engineer comes in, a control plane component called kube-apiserver